chipguyhere/MqttTemplates/README.md

 * *TFT_eSPI* (for the M5Stack Basic Core, to drive its LCD screen)

-To use the LCD screen on M5Core, in addition to installing TFT_eSPI, you will also have to copy one file (tft_setup.h, provided in M5Core example folder) into the TFT_eSPI library folder, overwriting any existing file by the same name.
-This file contains the hardware configuration for the M5's LCD hardware.
+To use the LCD screen on M5Core, in addition to installing TFT_eSPI, you will also have to copy one file (tft_setup.h, provided by me in *this* library in the M5Core example folder) into TFT_eSPI's library folder, overwriting any existing file by the same name.
+This file contains the hardware configuration for the Core's LCD display.
 The requirement to have you copy a setup file is a design decision by the authors of the TFT_eSPI library.
-If you aren't using an LCD screen, the dependency on the TFT_eSPI library disappears if you change DEMO_ON_LCD_SCREEN in the example sketch to 0.
+If you aren't using any LCD screen, the dependency on the TFT_eSPI library disappears if you change DEMO_ON_LCD_SCREEN in the example sketch to 0.

 # Installing the Library